 The proposals represent inappropriate development within the Green Belt and would cause a significant reduction in the openness of the Green Belt.
 The very special circumstances that have been cited by the applicant are not sufficient to outweigh the conflict with Green Belt policy or the harm to the openness of the Green Belt.
-Furthermore, the proposals would cause unacceptable harm to the setting of the adjacent Grade I Listed Church and Scheduled Monument.
 Therefore it is recommended that planning permission is refused.